tskubicki/discord-xmpp/README.md

 26. If its working, you will see two messages appear in your console:
 > "Successfully connected to XMPP chatroom"
 > "Successfully connected to Discord"

+You can also use discord-xmpp.service to install and run the process as a systemd service.